-Lower Division Engineering (examples: LDCE, LDCEM, LDCS, LDEE, LDEL, LDISE, LDME, LDMT) status is based on the math you are enrolled in or have credit for.
-Students enrolled in MATH 1508 or MATH 0311 are classified as Lower Division Engineering majors and should go through the Engineering Edge Center for their advising needs.
-Student must also have a 2.0 grade point average (GPA) before exiting Lower Division Engineering.
+Lower Division Engineering (examples: LDAE, LDCE, LDCEM, LDCS, LDEE, LDEL, LDISE, LDME, LDMT) is based on the math you are enrolled in or have credit for.
+Students enrolled in MATH 1508 or MATH 0311 are classified as Lower Division Engineering majors and should contact Engineering Edge Center for their advising needs.
+Students who are enrolled in MATH 1411 or higher are able to transfer to their respective department.

 How do I change my major?

 To change your major, it is recommended that you talk with your advisor prior to requesting the change.

 Download and complete the Change of Major Form